PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/international-tax-rules-listing.md

 - **Enable selection** - enables the certain Tax Rule.
 - **Disable selection** - disables the certain Tax Rule.
 - **Delete selected** - deletes the certain Tax Rule.

+### Pagination

+- **Items per page** - dropdown with the numeric values, how many items can be shown in listing:

+  - 20
+  - 50
+  - 100
+  - 300
+  - 1000